Implicit memory: Development

 Empirical evidence suggests infants are only capable of implicit memory because they are unable to intentionally draw knowledge from pre-existing memories.
 As people mature, they are usually capable of intentional recollection of memory, or explicit memory.
-However, amnesic patients are usually the exception to developing memory, but are still capable of undergoing priming, to some extent.
+But amnesic patients are usually the exception to developing memory, but are still capable of undergoing priming, to some extent.
 Since procedural memory is based on automatic responses to certain stimuli, amnesic patients are not affected by their disability when behaving habitually.

 Childhood is when knowledge representation grows quickly.
 New concepts are formed from experience through poorly understood inductive processes.
 Word knowledge grows rapidly, perhaps at one a day.
 These processes are currently poorly understood, and may be unconscious.

 Although the explicit–implicit distinction was introduced during the 1980s, the sort of contrast that it captures is not new; related distinctions between conscious and unconscious memories, to take just one example, have been around for more than a century (for historical considerations, see Roediger, 1990b; Schacter, 1987).
 The critical development during the past decade has been the systematic demonstration, exploration, and attempted explanation of dissociations between explicit and implicit memory.
 Some of these dissociations have been provided by experiments demonstrating that brain-damaged amnesic patients with severe impairments of explicit memory can exhibit intact implicit memory; others come from studies showing that specific experimental variables produce different and even opposite effects on explicit and implicit memory tasks.

 The discovery of implicit memory was made by Warrington and Weiskrantz (1974) who studied with priming experiments patients affected by Korsakov's amnesia, in which the structures of explicit memory are damaged.
 Subsequently, the procedural dimension of implicit memory has been confirmed.
 As well as this, the emotional and affective dimension of implicit memory is of particular interest for psychoanalysis.
 It is linked to the earliest, most significant experiences of the infant with the mother and the surrounding environment.